rvsrvs/jasdev.github.io/projects.md

 #### iOS

 Frustrated by how hard it is to send an emoticon on iOS?
 I was too.
 To solve this, I made a custom keyboard extension that allows you to save emoticon snippets and quickly enter them as text input.
-It's currently in review in the App Store but you can get a sneak peek from these [screenshots](http://imgur.com/a/yeEnJ)!
+You can download it in the [App Store](https://itunes.apple.com/us/app/emotiboard-emoticon-keyboard/id1047338955?mt=8)!

 ### Rest, Fall 2015